 Importantly, the areas where the event is being held have not been impacted by the December/January bushfires.

 All rallies depend on entries.
 We want your entry!
 So we need to tell you a bit about the COT.

-The COT is not just an outback trial for historic and classic cars – it’s also a modern, special stage rally which has been designed for modern 2WD and 4WD rally cars (particularly Production Rally Cars).
-Modern cars are catered for in their own general classification, but will run in the outright running order each day.
-Without doubt, the event would be entirely suitable for these cars.
+The COT is not just an outback trial for historic and classic cars – it’s also a modern, special stage rally which has been designed for modern 2WD and 4WD rally cars (particularly Production Rally Cars), running in a “Allcomers” Category.
+Allcomers are catered for in their own general classification, but will run in the outright running order each day.

 The COT caters for those who want an old-fashioned rally experience, but with no night time competition (no need for driving lights) and plenty of sleep each night.
 No difficult parcs ferme or A to A timing.
 You will experience a relaxed atmosphere, but serious competition, great camaraderie and very friendly marshals.